surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

    -  Editing Reports and Dashboards.
    -  Specifying which users and groups as authority to access the data.
    -  Renaming, and Deleting.
-   - Assigning Thumbnails( Only Admin has access to upload a thumbnail).
+   - Assigning Thumbnails (only Admin has access to upload a thumbnail).
    -  Set Report and Dashboard to Home page.

    ![